immigrationstory/uk/en-gb/_posts/2020-08-04-moving-to-the-uk.md

 On 14 June I moved to an Airbnb rental in Southeast London where I was to stay for a month until 12 July 2015, costing ~£932 at the time.
 My main priority then was to view properties and secure a suitable place prior to my spouse's arrival on 24 July, during evenings after work and on weekends.
 I was mostly successful in this endeavour, but the flat we wanted was unavailable for move-in until 18 July.

-I've then booked another Airbnb rental (this time in East London, close to the flat will be renting long-term to make moving easy) from 11 July to 18 July, negotiating with the prior Airbnb host to leave one day early (with the appropriate refunds).
+I've then booked another Airbnb rental (this time in East London, close to the flat we will be renting long-term to make moving easy) from 11 July to 18 July, negotiating with the prior Airbnb host to leave one day early (with the appropriate refunds).
 This was a much nicer Airbnb home which costed us ~£493 at the time.

 ## SIM cards and data plans
 ![](/assets/sim-card.jpg)